Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Unless you're looking to attract a significant other.

-What about poop, pee, and menstrual flow while backpacking?
+What about how to handle (or not) poop, pee, and menstrual flow while backpacking?

 Those are very specific personal hygiene issues with body fluids, and deserve a lot of details.